 In states where the use of recreational marijuana is legal, like California and Colorado, marijuana-derived CBD is obviously also legal.
 However, in some states, marijuana is only legal for medicinal purposes.
 In these states, you are only allowed to use medical marijuana/marijuana-derived CBD under certain conditions, meaning that you would need a medical marijuana card to purchase CBD oil.
 In other states, marijuana is strictly prohibited, and thus, so is marijuana-derived CBD oil.

-As of early 2020, there are eleven states where cannabis, including both hemp and marijuana, are completely legal for both medicinal and recreational use.
+There are currently 15 states where cannabis – including both hemp and marijuana – are completely legal for both medicinal and recreational use.
 These states are:

 If you are lucky enough to live in one of these states, you are legally allowed to buy any kind of marijuana and CBD products, regardless of where it is derived from.